jozsef-k/nbgutils/README.md

 The notebooks will be placed under the ```<course_dir>/<submitted>/<student_id>/<assignment_id>``` directory for every submission with a student ID found in the gradebook.
 Unidentified notebooks will be reported as error for manual intervention.
-The target notebook will be renamed to match the assignment notebook name in gradebook.db.
+The target notebooks will be renamed to match the assignment notebook name as declared in nbgrader.
 Existing folders/notebooks will be overwritted in case they already existed.

 The script also creates and maintains an auxiliary table **moodle_part_student** in gradebook.db which will contain the (assignment_id, student_id, participant_id) triplets for later use in creating the grading CSV to upload back to Moodle.